 There is a brief scene where Melisandre and Davos talk (or rather, argue like an old couple) until my girl Brienne walks by and takes the time to lay down her badassery.
 Brienne gives an amazing speech of her pledge to Renly, his murder to blood magic (as she looks at Melisandre) right before letting them know that she is the one who executed Stannis.
 Brienne gives the side eye to Melisandre who kind of shits herself under her red robe.
 There were butterflies in my stomach.

-Meanwhile Jorah and Daario are having awkward small talk as Daario apparently feels the need to remind Jorah that he gets to fuck Daenarys and he doesn’t.
+In the meanwhile, Jorah and Daario are having an awkward small talk as Daario apparently feels the need to remind Jorah that he gets to fuck Daenerys and he doesn’t.
 It’s gross and not very entertaining.
-As they decide to look for Daenarys at nightfall, and get rid of their weapons, Daario notices Jorah’s arm and the Greyscale that continues to grow.
+As they decide to look for Daenerys at nightfall and get rid of their weapons, Daario notices Jorah’s arm and the Greyscale that continues to grow.
 Nobody cares.

 As they are busy punching their chests and comparing masculinity, back at the Dosh Khaleen, we meet Lahzareen, a Khaleesi too, who was married at 12 years old to another rapist and abusive Khal who died four years after.
-Danu and Lahzareen get to bond a bit at they go out to get some water, where they are doung by Jorah and Daario, but Daenarys isn’t leaving, she has a plan.
+Dany and Lahzareen get to bond a bitast they go out to get some water, where they are met by Jorah and Daario, but Daenerys isn’t leaving, she has a plan.